 - Do a detailed academic analysis of a major contemporary political issues such as the role of gender in politics, radicalisation and the rise of the far right

-- Tailor your degree by choosing optional units that match your interests and career ambitions
+- Tailor your degree by choosing optional modules that match your interests and career ambitions

 - Have the chance to study abroad at one of our partner institutions – for example, Science Po Strasbourg (France), Maastricht University (Netherlands), Université libre de Bruxelles (Belgium) and University of Szeged (Hungary)